 SUPPORT.
 Extremly good.

+VFM.
+I got this together with some other Nusofting synths at an amazingly good bundle price, but even if you buy this alone it is very reasonable priced.
 For a very small sidegrade fee, you can additional order its "nasty brother", Fat Machine, which shares the basic architecture, but features a different filter, a distortion unit and legato options which make it predestined for more abrasive sounds and bass and leads.

 STABILITY.
 This is clearly the product of much expertise on synth design and this also shows in the stability - it never crashed me or made any problems.

 EPILOGUE.
 I had the demo of Mothership for quite a while on my harddisk and while i liked it at the first try, i never got around to actually buy it, but came back to play with it often.
 Now that i purchased it and integrate it in my music, i wonder why i didn't buy it on the first sounds i heard - and concluded: it has to be used in a song for really appreciating what an beautiful and original instrument this is.
 If you do any sort of beautiful and/or athmospheric music, do yourself a favour and try this out !Read Review

 Interface: Beautiful (and neat and compact!), and one of the things that drew me to this VST in the first place.
 You can select from four different color schemes, which is a nice touch, too.

 Sound: For great sweeping pads, organs, or just about anything else you want to whoosh (which includes ethereal leads) this is #1 in its price range.
 There's some amazing delays and filter work (and filtered delays and delayed filters) going on here.
 And it's soooo light on the CPU.
 Amazing.

 Features: While primarily designed with pads and other ethereal sounds in mind, I was impressed with the range of Astrobelt's sound.
 A good way to try this is to download the demo and shift-click the randomize button to get a bank of 128 randomized presets (note: I *LOVE* that each preset is given its own unique name... that is a WONDERFUL nice touch).
 With minimal tweaking ANY of the randomized presets can be turned into to something unique.
 And it's light on the CPU.

 Documentation: The provided HTML documentation has good information on all of Astrobelt's features.
 You'll still benefit most, of course, from tinkering -- which is easy to do on this synth (start with a randomly-generated patch and develop it from there -- this is a perfect synth for beginners as well as for advanced users who want to develop new sounds very quickly).